 - Letters of recommendation are optional.

 - The application, transcripts, test scores and portfolio may be submitted separately.

-- Official certification from a financial institution documenting funds to cover one year's tuition and expenses ($49,255 for student and additional $13,300 for spouse and per dependent child).
+- Official certification from a financial institution documenting funds to cover one year's tuition and expenses Please contact Jennifer Dickey, Director of the International Student Services Office for current year expenses.
 The actual amount available for studies must be stated in U.S. dollars.

 - I-20 forms are issued after all requirements are met.
 An I-20 form enables a foreign student to apply for an F-1 student Visa from an American Embassy.